 After years of carrying a hand held and swearing it was just fine, I was convinced to try a hydration pack during my Jackson Hole Ultra running camp and I doubt I’ll ever go back to anything else.
 This one from Camelbak has enough pockets to take off a light jacket or store gloves and makes grabbing a gel or my phone for a picture insanely easy.

-I have to admit I’ve had some trouble working with this company, BUT I love their products so I am including them anyways.
-In the last 2 years, I have worn 2XU compression pants or capri’s during and after every race that I have run.
-They keep my calves from cramping up and allow me to recover much faster.
+I have to admit I’ve had some trouble working with this company.
+BUT I love their products so I am including them anyways.
+In the last 2 years, I have worn 2XU compression pants or capri’s during and after tons of races.
+In addition, they keep my calves from cramping up and allow me to recover much faster.

 Additionally these pants are very thin and light, so they make for a good summer choice.
 I note thicker tights which provide more IT Band support in the winter guide.

-No more calf cramps here and I can truly thank the inclusion of these little tablets for that.
-These tablets contain magnesium and some Vitamin D, which are key to preventing fatigue and these help keep electrolytes balanced.
+No more calf cramps here and I also can truly thank the inclusion of these little tablets for that.
+In fact, these tablets contain magnesium and some Vitamin D, which are key to preventing fatigue and these help keep electrolytes balanced.